Today we’d like to introduce you to Joe Gorrie.

 Any updates?
 What’s next for you and your team?

 As I mentioned pulling the right team together is crucial in order to succeed; there are no one man shows.
 It can mean the difference between success and failure.
 I know this from my own and others’ experience, you can’t force it either, but if you are lucky, if & when it happens, it’s undeniable!!
 A light goes on and you just know you found what you have been looking for, literally just like that all the pieces of the puzzle come together and make the perfect picture.
 The synchronicity between the team , each of them bring their own unique perspectives, gifts and talents to the table.
 A lot of the time again if you’re lucky, it will be greater than you imagined — that’s teamwork!!
 Like any collaboration, a kind of magic happens and you all know you’re onto something big!!
-I’ve been very fortunate in this department; I have just recently partnered with two super talented guys, David Graves & Garrett Guiney.
-They both really understand the industry from all ends from distribution to running restaurants to customer service, branding, licensing, you name it.
-I didn’t have to explain to them what I was doing; they just knew, they got it and they wanted to be part of it.
-That’s a one in million kind of situation, & like I said when it happens it’s undeniable.
-A lot of time you don’t want to second guess and over-analyze it.
+So having great staff and letting them be a part of the opportunity as it grows.
+Like I said before, it can take a while, and requires a lot of patience; I’ve been very fortunate in this department.

-We have just started construction on the second Wee Chippy location in Newport Beach, California, and we are very excited about it.
-We are in the process of working on our product line, so we can expand the brand, and our customers can enjoy the Wee Chippy experience at home.
-As well, we are working on branching out into the franchising and licensing process, to start rolling out the Wee Chippy nationally sometime early 2018.
-So you can see we have a lot of work ahead, but going forward with a great team make it s a joy.
+I’m excited to report, we are now looking at other locations, including Newport Beach, CA; downtown LA; and Ft.
+Lauderdale, FL.
+We just had an amazing write-up in The New York Times, naming us number three in the nation for fries and the only place mentioned on the entire West Coast, so hopefully NYC will be on that list too!
+We have just completed our first prototype food trailer for private parties and events.
+I’ve been very busy researching our product line, so we can expand the brand, and our customers can enjoy the Wee Chippy experience at home.
+As well, we are working on branching out into franchising and licensing, to start rolling out nationally sometime in 2019 .
+So you can see we have a lot of work ahead, but going forward with a great team makes it a joy.

 It’s going to be a BIG year for the WEE CHIPPY, and I can say I’m actually looking forward to all the challenges ahead.